 However, there’s a powerful exception to this rule designed for people who are deeply involved in the real estate industry.
 If you qualify for what’s known as Real Estate Professional Status (REPS), you can bypass these limitations.
 This special designation allows you to treat your rental losses as non-passive, meaning you can use them to offset your ordinary income from other sources.
 It’s a game-changing strategy that can lead to substantial tax savings, but qualifying requires meeting a specific set of criteria.
 Let’s walk through the standard rules first, then explore how becoming a real estate professional changes everything.

-Defining Passive Activity Loss Limitations
+What Are Passive Activity Loss Limits?

 For the average real estate investor, the passive activity loss rules create a clear boundary.
 Any net loss from your rental properties can generally only be used to offset income from other passive activities, like income from another rental property or a limited partnership.
 If you don’t have enough passive income to absorb the loss, the excess is suspended and carried forward to future years.
 You can use these suspended losses to offset passive income in the future or deduct them when you eventually sell the property.